jamesorlakin/PSCCompanion/README.md

 ## Structure

 Latest changes are on the master branch.
-Currently released versions are on the deployGooglePlay and iOSExpo branches.
+The currently released version is on the deployGooglePlay branch.
 Development and releases are usually very close, so there won't be much difference between them.
+A hacky web port is on the web branch.

 Relevant JS files are stored in `app/`.
-Screens seen in the app are stored in `app/screens/`, though a notable exception is the login screen.
-Additionally, screens may define more than one React component, but I'm intending to split this up further.
+Screens seen in the app are stored in `app/screens/`.
+Currently, screens may define more than one React component, but I'm intending to split this up further.

 ## Development